KeithFecteau/Activedirectorylab/README.md

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

 My first step in this project was creating an out-marketing group within AD.
 To do so I started by navigating to the "Active Directory users and computers" under the "tools" tab.